Corporate Philanthropy Examples: Insights from 5 of the Best CSR Programs

 Celia Wexler’s incisive piece for Inside Philanthropy serves as our guide to the top examples of corporate philanthropy.
 We’re not just looking up to these titans in admiration, but for ideas and insight on how they align their CSR efforts with their business strengths and mission to drive impact.

 We invite you to explore Wexler’s article for a deeper dive.
-Here, we’re zooming in on the crucial elements that set these five best corporate philanthropy programs apart, providing you with actionable takeaways to build your own.
+Here, we’re zooming in on the crucial elements that set these five best corporate philanthropy examples apart, providing you with actionable takeaways to build your own.

 1. Google.org makes big bets on new ideas